 Key | Type | Description |

-Actor | object | The user or the actor that triggered the event.
-Notes: We will send UserID only, no user name. |
+Object | The user or the actor that triggered the event.

-PayloadId | string | ID of the payload (GUID) |
+PayloadId | String | ID of the payload (GUID) |

-EventGroupName | string | The event group triggered.
+EventGroupName | String | The event group triggered.
 Value: Job |

-EventDatetimeUtc | long | Unix Timestamp (milliseconds) - the number of milliseconds since the Unix Epoch |
+EventDatetimeUtc | Long | Unix Timestamp (milliseconds) - the number of milliseconds since the Unix Epoch |

-JobId | string | ID of the job (GUID) |
+JobId | String | ID of the job (GUID) |

-JobName | string | Job name |
+JobName | String | Job name |

-JobCode | string | Job code |
+JobCode | String | Job code |

-JobStatusId | int | Job Unit Status ID |
+JobStatusId | Int | Job Unit Status ID |

-JobStatusName | string | Job Unit Status Name |
+JobStatusName | String | Job Unit Status Name |

-ClientId | string | ID of the client (GUID) |
+ClientId | String | ID of the client (GUID) |

-ClientName | string | Client Name |
+ClientName | String | Client Name |

-JobDeadlineUtc | long | Unix Timestamp (milliseconds) - the number of milliseconds since the Unix Epoch |
+Long | Unix Timestamp (milliseconds) - the number of milliseconds since the Unix Epoch |

 {